 Master's students examine current issues and challenges in leading organizations devoted to promoting public health.
 They gain advanced knowledge of the organization of public health systems and the promotion of healthy lifestyles around the world.

 In this course, students research and analyze chronic and communicable disease patterns in the U.S. and the world.
 Major areas of discussion include an overview of calculating basic epidemiological measures, the epidemiological triad and the issues surrounding public health screening programs.

 Community Health Assessment

-This online course provides an overview on conducting public health assessments within a given community.
-Topics of study include health behaviors, economic and social issues that affect a community's health profile, and techniques in promoting good health and disease prevention.
+This online course provides an overview of conducting public health assessments within a given community.
+Topics of study include health behaviours, economic and social issues that affect a community's health profile, and techniques in promoting good health and disease prevention.

 Environmental Factors in Health

 Students examine the environmental factors affecting a community's health and safety profile.
 They explore the scientific and psychosocial issues that hold influence on a community and have been affected by an environmental threat.
 Other areas of study include environmental risk assessment techniques, legal, regulatory and ethical considerations, and disaster preparedness and management.

 Career Information for Graduates

 Master's degree graduates are qualified for positions such as an epidemiologist and clinical research coordinator.
 The median annual salary for an epidemiologist was $69,660 as of May 2018, as reported by bls.com.
 The BLS expects the demand for epidemiologists to increase by 5% from 2018 to 2028.

 Graduates of a bachelor's degree program are generally qualified for entry-level positions in the public health industry such as program coordinators, policy analysts and community outreach workers.
 As of May 2018, bls.com reported that the median annual salary for medical records and health information technicians was $40,350.
 The BLS expects the demand for medical records and health information technicians to increase by 11% from 2018 to 2028.